2020 Information Reporting Reminders

 Extension for Filing Information Returns

-Form 8809 is used to request a 30-day extension to file Forms W-2, 1099 and other information returns.
-One additional 30-day extension can be requested for all information returns except Forms W-2 and 1099-MISC when reporting NEC in Box 7.
-Nonautomatic extension requests may be filed on Form 8809 for Forms W-2 and 1099-MISC reporting NEC, if certain criteria are met.
-Some examples include natural disasters, death or serious illness, the entity’s first year of business or a third-party payee statement not being received in a timely manner.
+Form 8809 is used to request a 30-day extension to file Forms W-2, 1099, and other information returns.
+While the initial extension for forms other than Forms W-2 and 1099-MISC is automatic, Form 8809 also should be used to request a nonautomatic extension for Forms W-2 and 1099-NEC.
+One additional 30-day extension can be requested for all information returns except Forms W-2 and 1099-NEC.
+To be eligible for approval of a 30-day extension for Forms W-2 or 1099-NEC or an additional 30-day extension for all other forms, a filer must meet some specific criteria, e.g., natural disasters, death or serious illness, the entity’s first year of business, a third-party payee statement wasn’t received in a timely manner, etc. The extension doesn’t extend the due date for furnishing statements to the recipients.

 Information Reporting Reminders

-Penalties for filing incorrect information returns or failing to furnish the correct statements to recipients can typically range from $50 to $270 per return.
-If improper filing is due to intentional disregard, the penalty increases to at least $550 per return.
+Penalties for filing incorrect information returns or failing to furnish the correct statements to recipients can typically range from $50 to $280 per individual return.
+If improper filing is due to intentional disregard, the penalty increases to at least $560 per return.
 If you have an information reporting filing requirement, consider the following best practices to help provide accurate and timely information to recipients and the IRS:

 - Review the organization’s accounts payable procedures to maintain proper documentation for vendors.